 Taking your Epclusa tablets exactly as your doctor prescribes is extremely important.
 That’s because following your treatment plan increases your chances of curing your hepatitis C (HCV).
 It also helps reduce your risk of long-term effects of HCV, such as cirrhosis and liver cancer.

-So be sure to follow your doctor’s instructions and take one Epclusa tablet every day for 12 weeks.
+Be sure to follow your doctor’s instructions and take Epclusa every day for 12 weeks.
 Using a reminder tool can be helpful in making sure you take Epclusa each day.

 If you have any questions or concerns about your treatment, talk with your doctor.
 They can help resolve any issues for you and help you get the most out of your treatment.